makerdao/community/governance/polls/Maker Teleport Deployment on Starknet and Associated Risk Parameters - August 1, 2022.md

 end_date: 2022-08-04T16:00:00
 ---
 # Poll: Maker Teleport Deployment on Starknet and Associated Risk Parameters - August 1, 2022

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO community.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Starknet Engineering Core Unit (SNE-001).
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, August 1 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**